VaibhavBhardwaj-code/SQL-Practice/README.md

 - Day 2: WHERE Clause & Filtering
 - Day 3: ORDER BY & Sorting
 - Day 4: Aggregate Functions (COUNT, SUM, AVG)
-- Advanced SQL, Excel, Python (course subjects ahead)
+- Advanced SQL, Excel, Python ahead...

 One small step every day.
 Building the future, one query at a time! 💪

-Started: 5 January 2026